Student Code of Conduct

 Students have a responsibility to respect the rights and dignity of others and to become actively involved in their own academic learning and social growth.

 Our full code of conduct can be viewed in the HSS Student handbook by clicking on the link below.
+A PowerPoint presentation that was shared with students on Nov.
+1, 2021, can be viewed below.

 Acceptable conduct is demonstrated by: